michaelbradley91/Pipes/GettingStarted.md

 =================
 [Click to return to Pipes](README.md)
 ### Creating Pipes
-The **PipeBuilder** provides you with a fluent syntax for creating pipes.
-While you can use the constructors on pipes directly, this class should simplify the work.
+The **PipeBuilder** provides us with a fluent syntax for creating pipes.
+While we can use the constructors on pipes directly, this class should simplify the work.
 Here are some examples:

 ```c#